If you buy an item via this post, we may get a small affiliate fee. Details.

 Usually, the price goes up gradually.
 In the beginning, it’s set to $0.99, in the next few days it’s raised to $1.99, then to $2.99, and then to its original level.

 The books included in the Countdown Deals are not that attractive as the monthly deals.
 It can be easily explained.
 Authors are using the Countdown Deals to promote the books, gather ratings, reviews, in order to jump up in the Kindle Store bestseller rankings.
-Therefore, you will rarely find here the books with a large number of reviews, but the ratings are usually positive.
+Therefore, you will rarely find here the books with many reviews, but the ratings are usually positive.

 In the left sidebar, you will be able to narrow down the results to a specific category.
 From what I’ve seen, in the Countdown Deals you’ll find the books from literally every Kindle Store category.